dgamboa/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming? **Answer:** Accessibility is a way to build web pages so that they can be consumed by everyone.
+Specifically, it means building with semantic tags, alt attributes, responsive units and manageable file sizes so anyone can navigate it independent of their circumstances (visual, size- or color-modified, hearing, tactile, slower connections).
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. **Answer:** HTML structured with semantic tags; images contain alt attributes with concise but accurate descriptions; fonts are set to 62.5% at the html level and using rem units thereafter.
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? **Answer:** One can think of the variables concept as shelves in a classroom.
+A variable is like the container where a student can store its backpack.
+The label on the container is the variable name.
+The backpack is the value stored in the container.
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? **Answer:** Functions are ways to store code blocks or actionable logic to be used in other parts of the code.
+Rather than re-write the logic every time is needed, one can store the logic in a function and refer to it by name when needed without having to re-write the logic itself.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.